October 15, 2013

 March 9, 2013

-Today I am chairing an exciting panel on "Animated Movement and Cinema's Techne" at the SCMS 2013 conference (Ballroom Space, Drake Hotel, Chicago).
+Chairing an exciting panel on "Animated Movement and Cinema's Techne" at the SCMS 2013 conference (Ballroom Space, Drake Hotel, Chicago).
 The panel will include papers by Tom Gunning (University of Chicago), Andrew Johnston (Amherst College), Greg Zinman (Smithsonian Institute), and my own paper on the development of different philosophies of movement in early animation practice.
 Additionally, I will be at the conference all week, attending as many panels as I can and participating in special interest group meetings in Animated Media, Experimental Film and Media, and CinemArts: Film and Art History.
-If you are at SCMS, I hope to see you there and I am looking forward to meeting other scholars from North America and around the world.
+If you are at SCMS, I hope to see you there.

 March 8, 2013

 If you are in Chicago today for the SCMS conference (or if you live in the city) join me at the amazing Cinema Borealis (1550 Milwaukee Ave.
 N) at 7:00 pm for a great program of experimental animation.
-"Defining Experimental Animation" is an event I am organizing and running on behalf of the Animated Media Special Interest Group at the Society for Cinema and Media Studies.
-For this event we are partnering with Alexander Stewart and Lilli Carre at the Eyeworks Festival of Experimental Animation.
+"Defining Experimental Animation" is an event that I am organizing and running on behalf of the Animated Media Special Interest Group at the Society for Cinema and Media Studies.
 The lineup includes films by canonical or well-known experimental animators (eg. Oskar Fischinger, Robert Breer, Larry Cuba), but also incredible filmmakers who are often unrecognized for their contributions (eg. Janie Geiser, Daina Krumins, Kathy Rose) or filmmakers who are not often defined as "animators" (eg. Stan Brakhage or Barry Spinello).
-The screening will be accompanied by a free color booklet of screening notes written by scholars and SCMS members, which I have edited.
+The screening will be accompanied by a free color booklet of screening notes written by scholars and SCMS members.
 I am really excited about the event and the booklet, so I hope to see you there!
 Clich HERE for a larger version of the beautiful poster, which will also be the cover of our booklet.